Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Introduction

 \section{Introduction}

 Deflection and gravitational lensing (GL) of lightrays are fundamental features of signals' motion in curved spacetimes.
-The early confirmation of the former established general relativity (GR) as a more accurate description of gravity \cite{Dyson:1920cwa}.
-The GL has become an important tool in astronomy, from measuring the lens mass and mass distribution \cite{Bartelmann:1999yn} to study the properties of dark mass and energy \cite{Metcalf:2001ap, Hoekstra:2008db}.
-With the advancement of the observation technologies, especially the fast development of black hole (BH) observations \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}, the physics of bending and GL of signals become essential for the correct understanding of the relevant observation results.
+The early confirmation of the former established general relativity as a more accurate description of gravity \cite{Dyson:1920cwa}.
+The GL has become an important tool in astronomy, from measuring the lens mass and mass distribution \cite{Bartelmann:1999yn} to study the properties of dark mass and dark energy \cite{Metcalf:2001ap, Hoekstra:2008db}.
+With advancement of the observation technologies, especially the fast development of black hole (BH) observations (e.g. Event Horizon Telescope, see \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}), the physics of bending and GL of test particles become essential for the correct understanding of the relevant observation results.

-Theoretically, the deflection and GL of signals are most easily understood and thoroughly studied in static and spherically symmetric (SSS) spacetimes, or in the equatorial plane of stationary and axisymmetric (SAS) spacetimes.
-Different techniques, such as the Gauss-Bonnet theorem-based geometrical method \cite{GW2008,Werner2012} and perturbative methods \cite{Beachley:2018tux, Jia:2020xbc,Liu:2020mkf}, have been used to study deflections of not only null but timeline signals.
-Various effects, such as the finite distance effect of the source and detectors \cite{Ishihara:2016vdc,Li:2019qyb,Huang:2020trl}, and effects of the spacetime parameters (spin, charges \cite{Pang:2018jpm}, magnetic field \cite{Li:2022cpu} etc.) and signal properties (spin \cite{Zhang:2022rnn} and charge \cite{Li:2020ozr,Xu:2021rld}), have been extensively investigated in recent years.
-Observationally, however, Kerr BH is still the most simple and natural BH candidate considered by astronomers \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp}, and even the Kerr-Newmann (KN) spacetime is not as popular due to its nonzero charge.
+Theoretically, the deflection and GL of test particles are most easily understood and thoroughly studied in static and spherically symmetric (SSS) spacetimes, or in the equatorial plane of stationary and axisymmetric spacetimes.
+Different techniques, such as the Gauss-Bonnet theorem-based geometrical method \cite{GW2008,Werner2012,Li:2019vhp,Crisnejo:2019ril,Li:2020dln} and perturbative methods \cite{Beachley:2018tux, Jia:2020xbc,Liu:2020mkf}, have been used to study deflections of not only null signals but maissive particles.
+Various effects, such as the finite distance effect of the source and detectors \cite{Ishihara:2016vdc,Li:2019qyb,Huang:2020trl}, and effects of the spacetime parameters (spin, charges \cite{Pang:2018jpm}, magnetic field \cite{Li:2022cpu} etc.) and properties of test particle (spin \cite{Zhang:2022rnn} and charge \cite{Li:2020ozr,Xu:2021rld}), have been extensively investigated in recent years.
+Observationally, however, Kerr BH is still one of the most simple and natural BH candidates considered by astronomers \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp}.